 Parting advice: Don't overlook the importance of puppy socialization - it is the key

 to shaping the kind of dog he will grow up to be.
-And remember to get started during the early weeks of
+And remember to get started during the critical early weeks of

 your pup's life to have the most and best impact.